AtlasOfLivingAustralia/ala-labs/README.md

 }
 ```

-See the [Distill website](https://rstudio.github.io/distill/website.html) page for instructions on how to edit additional website properties.
+Other properties are edited using custom CSS.

+## Editing custom CSS

-Properties on the ALA Labs website also use custom CSS, found in `theme.css`.
+Custom CSS is also found in `theme.css`.

 To edit an element using custom CSS:

-1. Build the website or html page you wish to change and click **Open in Browser**
+1. **Build** the website or **Knit** the html page you wish to change and click **Open in Browser**

-2. Find the object, image or text you wish to change, right click on it and select **Inspect element**.
-A right hand pane should appear in your browser, showing the Elements and Styles panes.
+2. Find the object, image or text you wish to change.
+Right click on it and select **Inspect element**.
+A right hand pane should appear in your browser, showing the Elements and Styles tab panes.

 3. Determine which element(s) affect the appearance of an object, image or text on the website.

-The Elements pane displays the html of the web page, and highlights the html container of the element you selected.
-The Styles pane displays the CSS affecting a selected element or container, and highlights the CSS that is affecting a selected html layer.
+TO find this information first using the Elements pane.
+The *Elements* pane displays the html of the web page, and highlights the html container of the element you selected.
+Hovering over the code will also highlight elements affected by each html container.
+Once you identify relevant html container(s), next use the Styles pane.
+The *Styles* pane displays the CSS properties that are styling a selected html element or html container, and highlights the affected element.
+A good way to tell what a CSS property is affecting is to use the checkboxes next to each CSS property to turn style properties on and off.

 4. Edit the CSS style of the element(s) in `theme.css`

-The `class` of the html element identifies the name of the CSS style element.
-In the following example, `class = "text-container"` identifies the name of the CSS style element of the container holding our text element, and `class = "text"` identifies the CSS style element that styles the text "My Text".
+The `class` of an html element or html container identifies the name of the CSS properties element.

+Let's look at an example.
+In the following html code, `class = "text-container"` identifies the name of the CSS style element that affects `<div>`, a container for our text.
+Alternatively, `class = "text"` identifies the CSS style element that affects `<h1>`, or "heading 1", which contains "My Text".

 ```{html, eval = FALSE}
 <div class = "text-container">
   <h1 class = "text">My Text</h1>
 </div>
 ```

-These classes are styled in CSS, many of which can be found in `theme.css`.
-For example, style properties in `theme.css` might look like:
+These classes are styled in CSS property of the same name, many of which can be found in `theme.css`.
+In our example, style properties in `theme.css` might look like:

 ```{css}
 .text-container {